antixenoinitiative/axiwiki/Ace-Rank-Rework.md

 CMDRs holding the top 10 spots on the Ace board will lose the rank on 12:01am UTC on Monday, October 4, 2021.
 These CMDRs will be memorialized in the Hall of Fame and celebrated for their accomplishments.
 The legacy board will remain accessible to view - but no more entries will be processed from thereon out.

-Furthermore, ALL CMDRs holding a spot (even much below 10) on the Ace board will be granted the "Old Guard" rank - similar to what was done when the old Collector rank was retired.
+Furthermore, ALL CMDRs holding a spot (even below 10) on the Ace board will be granted the "Old Guard" rank - similar to what was done when the old Collector rank was retired.

 ### Difference between Ace score and -mechallenge/quadchallenge